leaf-ai/platform-services/README.md

 ## Kubernetes

-The experimentsrv component comes with an Istio definition file for deployment into AWS, or kind using Kubernetes (k8s) and Istio.
+The experimentsrv component comes with an Istio definition file for deployment into AWS, or KinD using Kubernetes (k8s) and Istio.

 The deployment definition file can be found at cmd/experimentsrv/experimentsrv.yaml.